-As I mentioned last week, breastfeeding has so many benefits for mom and baby.
-Not to mention, it is God’s natural way for nourishing and protecting our babies.
-Unfortunately, breastfeeding doesn’t always come naturally.
+Breastfeeding has so many benefits for mom and baby.
+Unfortunately, breastfeeding doesn’t always come naturally or easily.

 Even though a baby has all the instincts and ability to nurse at the breast, it still takes a lot of work to teach proper latching and efficient nursing.

 Additionally, even though your body has all the instincts and mechanics to supply your baby with perfectly good nutrition, it takes a couple of weeks for your body to learn the supply and demand schedule of your baby.

 Breastfeeding, though natural, can take a lot of work for both you and baby.
 And that’s okay!